RoutingK-it/docs-website/rk-client/configuration/monitoring.md

 # Monitoring Configuration

-**Adjust the monitoring configuration if you want to use this, by default this is disabled to save bandwidth and cpu proccessing**
+**Adjust the monitoring configuration if you want to use this, by default this is disabled to save bandwidth and cpu processing**

 ## Monitoring

 ### Enabled

-Enable or disable the monitoring fuction from collecting data.
+Enable or disable the monitoring function from collecting data.
 If the setting is disabled (enabled: false) then the client will not push any session or bird2 information to the Web Management Portal.

 {: .new-title }